MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the user teleports to the referenced `Teleportation Point`.
+The Teleport condition is fulfilled when the user teleports to the referenced `Teleportation Point`.
 Previous teleportation actions made into the `Teleportation Point` are not considered.

 The provided `Teleportation Property` is based on the Unity XR Interaction Toolkit's `Teleportation Anchor`.
 For further reference, please check out the XR Interaction Toolkit  [documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/api/UnityEngine.XR.Interaction.Toolkit.TeleportationProvider.html).